 - setting the co-ordinator rods - always involving setting the correct tension, sometimes involving adding an extra fixing or an extra co-ordinator rods on single-rod models

-This sort of service costs between £40 – £100 (depending on the type of instrument).
-Typical prices quoted as at September 2011.
+This sort of service costs between £60 – £120 (depending on the type of instrument) - but is provided free of charge on every banjo (new or used) that is purchased from the Banjo Works.
+Typical prices quoted as at December 2015.

 Banjos, being made of lots of different parts, have an inherent tendency to move around with the vibrations created by playing them.
 Threads come loose, parts stretch, nuts, bridges and frets wear down and all manner of small bits and pieces need adjustment.